Patient Guide

 Will they change my appearance?

-Dentures can be created to match the colour of your natural teeth to ensure that there is not a drastic change in your appearance.
-They will also be able to ‘fill out’ your face and improve the aesthetics of your smile.
+Dentures can be created to match the colour of your natural teeth to ensure there is not a drastic change in your appearance.
+They will also fill out your face and improve the aesthetics of your smile.

 Will I be able to eat normally?

-Eating will take some getting used to and you should begin by sticking to soft foods and cutting them into small pieces.
-Chew the food slowly and make sure that you use both sides of the mouth simultaneously to stop the denture from shifting.
-In time you will be able to return to eating other foods and return to a normal diet.
+Eating will take some getting used to.
+Begin by sticking to soft foods cut into small pieces, chewing slowly and using both sides of the mouth simultaneously to stop the denture from shifting.
+In time you will be able to return to a normal diet.

 Will my speech be affected?